GitauHarrison/configure-flask-to-use-postgresql/README.md

 ### Step 3: List all Users

-You can list all the application users by running:
+List all the available database users by running:

 ```sql
 postgres=# \du